AmericanRedCross/GeoForce/Docs/ETL.md

 This is the main table used for map display, map label display, and filtering operations.
 If a new filter is desired for a particular column, the column will nee to be added to this .sql file so it becomes available in the aggregation table definition.

+##Setting up Cron to run the ETL every night

+Setting up cron to run succubus nightly on Ubuntu 14.04 machine

+    crontab -e

+opens chooser for editor.

+    2

+At the bottom, enter:

+    01 01 * * * cd ~/Mapfolio/GeoForce/Succubus && nodejs index.js

+This specifies at 1:01 AM every day, run node and point to succubus’ index.js

+Note that although it saves this to a temporary directory, the changes are indeed made with the cron system service.